libriscv/godot-sandbox-programs/README.md

 # Godot Sandbox Programs

 This repository can be used as a starting point for automatically building and maintaining Sandbox programs with CMake.
+These programs are for use with the [Godot Sandbox](https://github.com/libriscv/godot-sandbox).

 All programs are built in CI using a modern C/C++ RISC-V toolchain, with access to the Godot Sandbox C++ API, and automatically zipped and uploaded to a Draft release.
 Fork this repository and build your own Sandbox programs in a maintainable way!